ConstantinosKanellopoulos/NPP_mesh_generator/README.md

 - python

-### Execution
+### How to run

-To execute this script, simply open a terminal and type:
+To run this script, simply open a terminal and type:

 ```bash
 python generate_mesh.py